 College: Stanford University

-Taught by Coursera co-founder Andrew Ng, Machine Learning is the most popular free online college course of all time.
-With over four million total enrollees, this 100% online class is offered through Stanford University and covers high-tech topics such as:
+This class is taught by Coursera co-founder Andrew Ng.
+Machine Learning is the most popular free college courses offered via distance education of all time.
+With over four million total enrollees, this 100% online class is offered through Stanford University.
+It covers basic concepts as well as high-tech topics such as:

 - Artificial Intelligence